 Items meant for table reads

 In the list below, “meant for table reads” means the document has a wide left margin, big type, and lots of whitespace.
-Even someone who wears glasses should be able to read the text, including reading it out loud without enforced errors, when seated at a desk or table.
+Even someone who wears glasses should be able to read the text, including reading it out loud without unforced errors, when seated at a desk or table.

 Licence terms are included for all versions